War Diary of World War One for Saturday, October 17, 1914:

 Australia: 1st AIF (20,226 men) embarks for France.

-Russia: Council of Ministers pass order for 30 large US locomotives.
+Russia: Council of Ministers passes order for 30 large US locomotives.

 Poland: Crisis of battle, Russian reinforcements save city of Warsaw.